tanjamado/tanjamado/README.md

 ## Hi 👋, I'm Othmane

-I'm a software developer in France working with Java EE who loves to craft web application as a hobby.
+I'm a software engineer in France working with Java EE who loves to craft web application as a hobby.

-I currently work with Java (Spring Framework) and CloudBees (Jenkins) for some CI/CD for the most part, but I'm also very interested in the Javascript environment : Typescript, React, Angular and so on.
+I currently work with Java (Spring Framework) for web developpement and CloudBees (Jenkins) for CI/CD.
+I'm also very interested in the Javascript environment : Vite, NextJs, Typescript, React, Angular and so on.

 💼 I'm working for a french company : Atos as a Software engineer.